Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards: Approach

 \subsection{Task Allocation and Planning as a Bi-level Optimization}

 We utilize the multi-robot multi-target tracking problem as an instance of multi-robot coordination with task and motion planning to showcase the capabilities of our framework.
-The unknown hazards in the environments are modeled as danger zones with probabilistic attacks on the robot team.
-The problem is defined as follows.
+The unknown hazards in the environment are modeled as danger zones with probabilistic attacks on the robot team.
+Following the formulation in~\cite{li2024resilienct}, a team of $M$ sensor-equipped robots is assigned to track $N$ moving targets within environments containing two types of initially unknown hazards: sensing and communication danger zones.
+The objective of the multi-target tracking problem is to maximize tracking performance while balancing the deterioration caused by attacks from these danger zones.

-\begin{definition} (Multi-robot Target Tracking with Danger Zones~\cite{liu2024multi}): We consider M robots equipped with sensors to track N moving targets in hazardous environments.
-These hazards are categorized into two types: sensing danger zones and communication danger zones.
-The objective of the multi-target tracking problem is to maximize tracking performance while balancing the deteriorating impacts caused by attacks from these danger zones. \end{definition} This problem requires robots to assign tracking goals toward targets and maximize the tracking performance, which is usually formulated as minimizing the trace of the estimation covariance matrix.
+This problem requires robots to assign tracking goals toward targets and maximize the tracking performance, which is usually formulated as minimizing the trace of the estimation covariance matrix.
 A demonstration of the tracking process is shown in Fig.~\ref{fig: problem}.
-Generally, we formulate this problem of multi-robot coordination in adversarial environments as a constrained multi-objective nonlinear optimization: where $\mathcal{J}(\cdot)$ represents a set of objectives, such as tracking performance, energy, and safety considerations.
+Generally, we formulate this problem of multi-robot coordination in adversarial environments as a constrained multi-objective nonlinear optimization:

+where $\mathcal{J}(\cdot)$ represents a set of objectives, such as tracking performance, energy, and safety considerations.
 The term $\mathcal{H}(\cdot)$ denotes the general equality constraint functionals, while $\mathcal{G}(\cdot)$ represents the inequality constraint functionals.
 These constraints encode dynamics-related limitations, feasibility bounds, and other system-specific restrictions.
 The variables $\mathcal{A} \in \{ 0, 1\} ^{M \times N}$ represent the task assignment matrix, where $\mathcal{A}_{i,j} = 1$ indicates that robot $i$ is assigned to track target $j$, and $\mathcal{A}_{i,j} = 0$ otherwise.
 The vector $\mathbf{u} = (u_1, \cdots, u_M) $ denotes the control inputs or general actions for all robots.
-The original nonlinear mix-integer problem is nontrivial and cannot be updated at a higher frequency.
+The original nonlinear mixed-integer problem is nontrivial and cannot be updated at a higher frequency.
 To improve the efficiency and simplify the reasoning for the LLM, we decouple the problem as a bi-level optimization,

+The high-level problem usually evaluates the task performance based on the cost of deployments towards robots, as discussed in~\cite{9349130}.
+The subproblem focuses on optimizing the robots' control commands, given the assignment matrix generated by the high-level problem.
+Hence, the low-level optimization can be formulated as